Skip to main content

 By October 2025, I’d burned through enough of the tar that I could be present with creation again.
 Not all of it.
 But enough.

-I was preparing for Wisdom Beyond - a gathering of people working at the intersection of consciousness and DI.
+I was preparing for Wisdom Beyond.
+A gathering of people working at the intersection of consciousness and DI.
 I’d wanted to give a talk for months.
 When applications opened, I knew the topic, even if I couldn’t yet articulate it.
 And I’d been talking with one of my coaches about it for weeks.

 Late one night, working with Claude to brainstorm what this talk would actually be, a question hit me.
 Floored me.
 I don’t know where it came from, but I felt it: